 A Holter monitor is usually worn for 24 hours and records every heartbeat for that time period.
 Electrodes are placed on the chest, and a recorder is worn on a shoulder strap or belt.
 I order this test to identify cardiac arrhythmias, and to monitor how well medication is working to minimize them.
 Sometimes we see signs of ischemia on Holter, and most Holter monitor computer analysis programs also measure heart rate variability (HRV).

 In some cases, breathing difficulties can be a symptom of a heart problem.
-For anyone experiencing problematic breathing, I recommend a relatively new blood test that can identify a unique peptide in your bloodstream to determine if your shortness of breath is due to a failing heart.
+For anyone experiencing problematic breathing, I recommend a relatively new blood and heart test that can identify a unique peptide in your bloodstream to determine if your shortness of breath is due to a failing heart.

-The BNP test (which in all likelihood 90 percent of today‘s physicians aren‘t even aware of) measures the level of B-type natriuretic peptide (BNP) in your blood.
+The BNP test (which, in all likelihood, 90 percent of today‘s physicians aren‘t even aware of) measures the level of B-type natriuretic peptide (BNP) in your blood.
 When it is elevated beyond ideal levels, which for males is lower than 33 pg/mL and for females is lower than 50 pg/mL, we know your heart is “on fire” with inflammation and your shortness of breath could be due to a heart problem.
 The higher the BNP, the more advanced the heart failure.

 The B-type natriuretic peptide is synthesized almost exclusively in the heart ventricles—and primarily in the left—and is an absolute marker for cardiac dysfunction at certain levels.
 Its level correlates with the severity of symptomatic congestive heart failure (CHF).
 As stated above, the higher the BNP, the more likely the problem is CHF, and the more pronounced shortness of breath will be.
 So, consider the BNP test the quickest and most conclusive way to determine if the cause of your shortness of breath is heart-related.